Izumi Sakai

-Sachiko Kamachi (蒲池 幸子, Kamachi Sachiko), known professionally as Izumi Sakai (坂井 泉水, Sakai Izumi), was a female Japanese pop singer, songwriter, and member of the group Zard.
-As Sakai was the only member who stayed in the group while others joined and left regularly, Zard and Sakai may be referred to interchangeably.
-She was the best-selling female recording artist of the 1990s and has sold over 37 million copies of sales, making her one of the best-selling music artists in Japan of all time.
+Sachiko Kamachi (蒲池 幸子, Kamachi Sachiko), known professionally as Izumi Sakai (坂井 泉水, Sakai Izumi), was a Japanese pop singer and core member of the group Zard.
+As Sakai was the only member in the group for the majority of the 16 years which it was active, Zard and Sakai may be referred to interchangeably.
+She was the best-selling female recording artist of the 1990s and has sold over 38 million copies of sales, making her one of the best-selling music artists in Japan of all time.